Robert Goebbels: Career

 Goebbels started his career as one of the editors in charge of international affairs in a Luxembourg daily.
 From 1972 to 1974 he was elected three times chairman of the Luxembourg Association of Journalists.

-Goebbels' political career started as president of the Young Socialists in 1969.
+His political career started as president of the Young Socialists in 1969.
 He was elected secretary general of the Luxembourg Socialist Workers' Party in 1971 and regularly re-elected up to 1984.

-In 1976 Goebbels was elected to the City Council of Luxembourg, and re-elected later on for three additional mandates.
+In 1976, Goebbels was elected to the City Council of Luxembourg, and re-elected later on for three additional mandates.

-In 1984 Goebbels was elected to the Chamber of Deputies.
+In 1984, Goebbels was elected to the Chamber of Deputies.
 He would go on to be re-elected four times.
 That same year, he was appointed to the Government as Secretary of State for Foreign Affairs, International Trade and Development Cooperation and as Secretary of State for Economic Affairs.

-From 1984 to 1989 Goebbels attended numerous ASEAN post-ministerial conferences and co-chaired in 1985 in Bangkok the first ASEAN-EU- Conference on Economic Affairs.
+From 1984 to 1989, Goebbels attended numerous ASEAN post-ministerial conferences and co-chaired in 1985 in Bangkok the first ASEAN-EU Conference on Economic Affairs.

-In 1985 Goebbels invited to the signature of the first Schengen-Agreement.
+In 1985, Goebbels was invited to the signing of the first Schengen Agreement.
 In the following years he was Luxembourg's negotiator for the Schengen Convention of 1990.

-In 1986 Goebbels signed for Luxembourg the European Single Act, which launched the European single market.
+In 1986, Goebbels signed for Luxembourg the European Single Act, which launched the European single market.

-In 1986 Goebbels was also appointed vice-chairman of the GATT-Conference in Punta del Este, which launched the Uruguay Round.
+In 1986, Goebbels was also appointed vice-chairman of the GATT-Conference in Punta del Este, which launched the Uruguay Round.

-In 1989 Goebbels was appointed Minister of the Economy, Minister of Public Works, Minister of Transport.
-In the latter capacity he chaired the European Conference of Ministers of Transport.
+In 1989, Goebbels was appointed Minister of the Economy, Minister of Public Works, and Minister of Transport.
+In the last capacity he chaired the European Conference of Ministers of Transport.